 Michigan Social Security Lawyers

 If you also cannot produce at any other type of job due to lack of knowledge or due to your disability, then you should qualify for benefits.
-There are exceptions to these conditions, of course, and our lawyers in White Lake can walk you through every detail, including cases related to:
+There are exceptions to these conditions, of course, and our lawyers in Michigan can walk you through every detail, including cases related to:

 - Disabled children

 The amount of benefits you are eligible for depends on a number of factors, one of which is how much you made at your job.
 You also must be unable to work for at least a year due to your disability, and your job must have been covered by Social Security.
 For those on benefits, something called “work incentives” are usually offered, which will offer you Medicare and benefits while you attempt to work once again.
 However, if Social Security feels you are able to work again and that your disability improved significantly, your benefits may stop.
 Our Michigan disability attorneys at Law Offices of Christopher Trainor & Associates understand the complexities that go into a disability claim and fight for the compensation you deserve.